aws-solutions/content-analysis-on-aws/README.md

 # Advanced Installation Options

-## Building the demo app from source code
+## Building the solution from source code

-The following commands will build the MIE demo application from source code.
+The following commands will build the Content Analysis solution from source code.
 Be sure to define values for `EMAIL`, `WEBAPP_STACK_NAME`, and `REGION` first.

 ```
 EMAIL=[specify your email]